paulross/pprune-calc/A340-SBKP/README.md

 ### Notes

 1. The ground speed is the primary formulae.
-2. Acceleration is by differentiation of the ground speed formulae.
+2. Acceleration is by differentiation of the ground speed.
-3. Distance is by integration of ground speed formulae with the offset at t=0 of +1110m calculated from the full transits.
+3. Distance is by integration of ground speed with the offset at t=0 of calculated from the full transits.
 The value is the distance from the start of the runway at t=0.
 4. The equations are given to three significant figures.
 5. The equations are valid from 0 <= t <= 35.7.